meet-eu-21/Team-SA1/README.md

 A TAD can be considered the basic unit of chromosome folding - they are the result of DNA compaction through the action of histones, causing bases that are not in sequential proximity to end up in local proximity.
 The primary goal of this project is thus the improvement and analysis of TAD calling tools, algorithms and pipelines from Hi-C sequencing data; we strive to present our results in a clear enough way to hopefully contribute towards this as of yet still ongoing field of research in bioinformatics.

+### We did it by:
+- Reimplementing various TAD detection algorithms such as TopDom, TAD tree, and Tadbit under python.
+- Comparing the output TADs between them and with other ones such as TADs produced by the Arrow-Head algorithm to create consensus TADs.
+- Using a scoring system that aims to make the whole process more precise.
+- Developing a TAD length analysis method to help with the scoring system and maybe try to predict the distribution of TAD lengths later on.
+- Tunning every functions to secure the best performances.

 ## Ongoing work
 - Topdom [Publication](https://pubmed.ncbi.nlm.nih.gov/26704975/) and [code](https://github.com/HenrikBengtsson/TopDom), originally coded in R and recoded in Python by the team. <img src="https://img.icons8.com/external-becris-flat-becris/64/000000/external-r-data-science-becris-flat-becris.png" width="20"/> <img src="https://img.icons8.com/color/48/000000/arrow--v2.png" width="20"/> <img src="https://img.icons8.com/color/48/000000/python--v1.png" width="20"/>
 - TADTree [Publication](https://academic.oup.com/bioinformatics/article/32/11/1601/1742546?login=true) and [code](https://github.com/raphael-group/TADtree), coded in Python and adapted for our use. <img src="https://img.icons8.com/color/48/000000/python--v1.png" width="20"/>